QuSpin/QuSpin/README.md

 # **QuSpin**

-QuSpin is an open-source Python package for Exact Diagonalization and quantum dynamics of arbitrary boson, fermion and spin many-body systems, supporting the use of various (user-defined) symmetries in one and higher dimensional lattice systems and (imaginary) time evolution following a user-specified driving protocol.
+QuSpin is an open-source Python package for exact diagonalization and quantum dynamics of arbitrary boson, fermion and spin many-body systems.
+QuSpin supports the use of various (user-defined) symmetries for one and higher-dimensional lattice systems, (imaginary) time evolution following arbitrary user-specified driving protocols, constrained Hilbert spaces, and parallel sparse linear algebra tools.

 The complete ***Documentation*** for QuSpin (including a number of recent tutorials) can be found at